 The artistic practice of Henk Peeters was known for its diversity in material and technique, going from burned canvasses to readymades bought in chainstores.
 Often these objects show a strong duality between being both tactile and untouchable.
 As the artist once said: “with my work, I have always wanted it to look just as fresh as if it was in the HEMA (the Dutch chain store).
 It must not be artified...
 I had no need for artistic cotton wool.”

-The Peeters archive is a physical part of the RKD in The Hague (NL).
+The physical Henk Peeters Archive is at the Netherlands Institute for Art History (RKD) in The Hague (NL).